Twoja twarz brzmi znajomo: Season 23 (2026)

-The twenty-three season premiered on September 2026.
+The twenty-three season premiered on 4 September 2026.
 Maciej Rock and Agnieszka Hyży returned as the hosts.
 Małgorzata Walewska, Piotr Gąsowski, Stefano Terrazzino and Justyna Steczkowska returned as the judges.
+The previous edition was won by Natalia Muianga and opened the new edition.
+Starting with this season, the winner of each episode receives 15,000 PLN, and the overall winner of the season wins 150,000 PLN.
+Tatiana Okupnik appeared as a guest judge, replacing Justyna Steczkowska in the third episode.